Movements in the bond and currency markets are a barometer of investor expectations about a country’s economic prospects.

 Selling bonds through the Debt Management Office is the main way the UK government borrows money to fund the gap between what it spends and the money it receives.

 A rise in the premium, or yield, demanded by markets for loaning money means funding the deficit becomes more expensive.

-The UK’s rapidly falling unemployment rate has been one of the major economic success stories of the past year.
-Initially led by part-timers and the self-employed, the growth has broadened to include full time employees, but the pace of improvement has slowed notably.
-Real wages, which dropped about 8 per cent since the financial crisis, began falling again this year as the depreciation of sterling after the Brexit vote has fed through to consumer prices but nominal wage growth has not picked up.
+The UK’s historic low unemployment rate has been one of the major economic success stories of the past year.
+Initially led by part-timers and the self-employed, the growth in employment has broadened to include full time employees.
+But real wages, which had started to recover following the financial crisis, began falling again this year as the depreciation of sterling after the Brexit vote has fed through to consumer prices but nominal wage growth has not picked up.

 A measure of how much economic output is generated for a unit of input, productivity has been the Achilles heel of the UK recovery.
 For many decades before the financial crisis of 2008-09, it tended to grow at a stable pace of around 2 per cent per year, whether measured by output per worker, output per hour worked or the efficiency of both labour and capital used.

-Since the crisis, productivity has failed to pick up, confounding forecasters at the Bank of England and the Office for Budget Responsibility.
+But since the crisis, productivity has failed to pick up, confounding forecasters at the Bank of England and the Office for Budget Responsibility.
 A brief pick-up in productivity growth in 2016 appears to have been a false dawn.

-Exceptionally low inflation, driven largely by falling oil prices, supermarket price wars and the strength of sterling keeping down the costs of imports, has been a boon for household finances.
-But the sharp fall in the value of sterling since the vote to leave the EU means that imports will become more expensive and inflation has risen well above the Bank of England expects inflation to begin rising.
+Exceptionally low inflation, driven largely by falling oil prices, supermarket price wars and the strength of sterling keeping down the costs of imports, was a boon for household finances in 2014 and 2015.
+But the sharp fall in the value of sterling since the vote to leave the EU means that imports have become more expensive and inflation has risen well above the Bank of England’s 2 per cent target.

 Consumer spending has been one of the driving forces of the UK recovery.
 But concerns remain about the basis of this spending: if people are using up their savings or taking out loans this could cause future problems.